OpenEthicsAI/OETP/docs/rfc/oetp-protocol.md

 If the Supplier information is not provided, Disclosure SHOULD contain information that a Vendor (Integrator) has not provided Supplier information.

 ##### 4.4.1.1.
 First-party Components
-For the greater transparency Vendors may decide to reveal Components even if they originate from themselves (first-party Components).
-For the first-party Component the Supplier identity information SHOULD NOT be provided because it was already disclosed earlier.
+For greater transparency, Vendors may decide to reveal Components even if they originate from themselves (first-party Components).
+For the first-party Component, the Supplier identity information SHOULD NOT be provided because it was already disclosed earlier.

 Required: [Component information](#44132-component-information) only